niki-amini-naieni/CountGDPlusPlus/README.md

 ### 3. Install CUDA Toolkit:

-NOTE: In order to install detectron2 in step 4, you needed to install CUDA Toolkit.
+NOTE: In order to install detectron2 in step 4, you need to install the CUDA Toolkit.
 Refer to: https://developer.nvidia.com/cuda-downloads

 ### 4. Set Up Anaconda Environment: